 Viasat Internet and HughesNet are the main Internet options in Larkspur.

 CenturyLink is also a commonly available Internet choice for Larkspur.
-They offer DSL connections available to 91 percent of the area.
+They offer DSL and Fiber connections available to 91 percent of the area.
 Kellin Communications is another alternative wireless service to practically one hundred percent of the local area.
 Keep in mind this option has to have roof access and proximity to a Kellin Communications tower or access point.